Ischaemic Affairs of the Heart

 #3

-I was 35 when diagnosed with Cutaneous T-Cell Lymphoma — Mycosis Fungoides.
-When the biopsies came back my dermatologist told me I appeared to be early Stage I, and indications were that the disease may have two years to run (loved the imprecise language).
-He helpfully showed me full-page colour photos of what the disease looked like in Stages III & IV… it was the stuff of nightmares.
+I was 35 when diagnosed with Cutaneous T–Cell Lymphoma — Mycosis Fungoides.
+When the biopsies came back my dermatologist told me I appeared to be early Stage I, and there were indications the disease may have two years to run (loved the imprecise language).
+He then helpfully showed me full–page colour photos of what the disease looked like in Stages III & IV… the stuff of nightmares.
+I was told to get my affairs in order.

-I was referred to a leading oncologist at a major Sydney teaching hospital.
-He was very keen to meet me, because it allowed his team to study the progression of the disease from its earliest stages.
-Consequently I was measured and studied and photographed and treated at irregular intervals for two years.
-Except the disease didn't progress and some of the red/purple skin lesions actually cleared up (!)
+Was then referred to a professor at a major Sydney teaching hospital, who was exceptionally keen to meet me because it allowed his research team to study the progression of the disease.
+Consequently I was measured and studied and photographed and prodded and probed and treated at irregular intervals for the next two years.
+A mailing–list was even set up to update oncologists all over the world regarding my progress.
+Except there was one tiny problem: my illness wasn't advancing and instead some of the red/purple skin lesions had actually cleared up.

-About this time a leading non-Hodgkins lymphoma specialist was visiting from London, and wanted to see me.
+Around this time a leading non–Hodgkins lymphoma specialist was visiting from London.
+He was on the mailing–list and wanted to see me.
 He had a look at the small patches on my arms and feet and said: That's not Mycosis Fungoides.
 Looks more like some kind of eczema.
-So more biopsies, which all came back negative this time.
+So more photographs and more biopsies, which this time all came back negative.
 Sorry about that.

 #4

-24 years later, cheating death for a fourth time was the most sobering.
-It's obvious things can get out of control with home-made napalm or cowboy specialists or doing perilous things on a cliff's edge.
+24 years later, cheating death a fourth time was sobering.
+It's obvious things can escalate with home–made napalm or easily–excitable specialists or doing perilous things at a cliff's edge.
 But just walking to the station on a warm summer morning?…

-Once again the stars had aligned.
-With all the good fortune I had experienced, many told me I should buy a lottery ticket.
-What the hell… I bought two tickets.
+Once again a bullet had been dodged.
+With all the good fortune many told me I should buy a lottery ticket.
+I never buy these things but what the hell… I bought two.

 Of course I didn't win.
 But then again, you can only stretch your luck so far.